abdulmanafpv/Face-Biometric-Web-App/README.md

 ## Objective

-Create a WebApp for  live monitoring people by recognizing their faces, using IP camera
+Create a WebApp for  live monitoring people by recognizing their faces, using IP camera and this Web App helps for catching thieves and criminals.

 ## Steps and tasks